ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

 ## Ursula and OpenStack

-Most of you are probably familiar with [OpenStack](http://www.openstack.org), but probably not everyone is familiar with [Ursula](https://github.com/blueboxgroup/ursula).
+Most of you probably are familiar with [OpenStack](http://www.openstack.org), but probably not everyone is familiar with [Ursula](https://github.com/blueboxgroup/ursula).
 At IBM Blue Box, we use Ursula to install OpenStack cloud for our customers.
 Automated installation reduces user errors and results in faster, cleaner, more customizable OpenStack installations.
 This blog gets you started on understanding and working with Ursula.
 All of our Ursula playbooks are open source, and they are available on GitHub.
 Eventually, you could customize some for your own use.

-### Ursula is two things:
+### Ursula is:

-* The [Blue Box](https://github.com/blueboxgroup/ursula) collection of Ansible playbooks that we created, to deploy and manage OpenStack.
+* The collection of Ansible playbooks that [Blue Box](https://github.com/blueboxgroup/ursula) created, to deploy and manage OpenStack.

-Ursula can be installed in two ways—one way is by using [Vagrant](https://www.vagrantup.com), and the other way is by "Manual Deployment".
+Ursula can be installed in two ways: one way is by using [Vagrant](https://www.vagrantup.com), and the other way is by "Manual Deployment".
 This post concentrates on the manual deployment method.

 Ursula comes with instructions on how to perform a manual deployment; however, those can be rather intimidating for newcomers to OpenStack.
-So, I'll share my experiences with installing it, and give you some detailed instructions on how I did it, and hoe to troubleshoot it, in case you have difficulties.
+In this post, I'll share my experiences with installing Ursula, and give you some detailed instructions on how I did it, and how to troubleshoot it, in case you have difficulties.

 ### Requirements: Two Virtual Private Servers (VPS)

- * 1x VPS in which to set up Ansible – I chose to do this on a CentOS 6.x VPS.
+ * 1x VPS in which to set up Ansible.
+I chose to do this on a CentOS 6.x VPS.
 I used a 2GB, 2 core VPS.
- * 1x VPS to be used as the deployment target—this target has more specific requirements:
+ * 1x VPS to be used as the deployment target.
+This target has more specific requirements:

   * Ubuntu 14 LTS (Do not use Ubuntu 12 LTS.)
   * 8GB of RAM (It probably will deploy on less, but it may be quite slow.)
   * 4 cores
   * An IP address.
-In this example the public IP of our VPS is 69.87.123.456 (which is obviously not a valid IP address!)
+In this example, the public IP of our VPS is 69.87.123.456 (which is obviously not a valid IP address!)

-### Prepare the CentOS 6.x VPS which Ansible will use to install OpenStack on the Ubuntu one!
+### Prepare the CentOS 6.x VPS
+Ansible will use this CentOS VPS to install OpenStack on the Ubuntu one!
 Here are the steps:

 1. Install the [IUS (Inline with Upstream Stable)](https://ius.io/) repository.
 We do this so we can get Python 2.7 binaries: